 What is iOS?

 The operating system software used on the iPhone, iPod touch and iPad.
-The most recent full version is iOS 7; at time of writing the most recent update of iOS 7 is version 7.1, which offers a variety of feature and design tweaks.
+The most recent full version is iOS 8.
 See more: What is iOS, should I update iOS, how to downgrade to an earlier version of iOS and more

 What is an iPhone?

 A mobile phone and portable data connected computer made by Apple.
-There have been eight models released, with various flavours of each, with different storage capacities, features and colours.
-Current models available: iPhone 4s; iPhone 5c; iPhone 5s.
+There have been 10 models released, with various configurations of each: different storage capacities, cellular connectivity and colours.
+Current models available: iPhone 5c; iPhone 5s; iPhone 6; iPhone 6 Plus.

 What is an iPod?

-Traditionally a music player made by Apple: one of the most successful product lines in its history, although one that's now on the decline.
+A music player made by Apple: one of the most successful product lines in its history, although one that's now on the decline.
 The most modern incarnation is called iPod touch and is essentially an iPhone without the mobile data connection.
-But Apple still sells more music-focused iPods: the tiny iPod shuffle; the small iPod nano; and the relatively big iPod classic, which hasn't been updated in a while, and people are always predicting is going to be discontinued.
+But Apple still sells more music-focused iPods: the tiny iPod shuffle and the small iPod nano.
+The relatively big iPod classic was recently discontinued, causing a certain amount of grieving: A Tribute (and Goodbye) to Apple's iPod Classic.